Facebook's Messenger makeover focuses on simplicity

-The "Chats" tab displays messages from your friends and groups along with their "Stories," a feature that allows users to post videos and photos that sit at the top of the app and vanish within 24 hours.
-The "People" tab also shows stories along with who is active online.
-The last tab, "Discover" allows users to chat with businesses like Nike and Sephora and play games.
+The Chats tab displays messages from your friends and groups along with their Stories, a feature that lets users post videos and photos that sit at the top of the app and vanish within 24 hours.
+The People tab also shows stories, along with who's active online.
+The last tab, Discover, lets users chat with businesses like Nike and Sephora and play also games.

-Called Messenger 4, the new version of the app also includes a camera button at the top of the app to make it easier for users to snap selfies.
-People will also be able to change the colors of their chat bubbles from gradients of pink, yellow, orange, green and more to reflect their mood.
-The company said it's also planning to release a "dark mode" that reduces the glare from your phone.
+Called Messenger 4, the new version of the app includes a camera button at the top to make it easier for users to snap selfies.
+People can change the color of their chat bubbles, choosing from gradients of pink, yellow, orange, green and more to reflect their mood.
+Facebook said it's planning to release a "dark mode" that reduces the glare from your phone.

-"This is a new foundational element that will give us the ability to start building way faster, way better and way more powerful features for 1.3 billion people who are out there," said Stan Chudnovsky, Facebook's head of Messenger during a media briefing on Tuesday.
+"This is a new foundational element that will give us the ability to start building way faster, way better and way more powerful features for 1.3 billion people who are out there," Stan Chudnovsky, Facebook's head of Messenger, said during a media briefing Tuesday.

 Messenger's redesign comes at a time when Facebook users are questioning if they should trust the social media giant to safeguard their data and privacy.
-More than a week ago, the tech firm revealed that hackers assessed the personal information of 29 million users, including birth dates, phone numbers and hometowns.
-And during the Cambridge Analytica scandal in March, the data of up to 87 million Facebook users had been harvested by the UK-based digital consultancy.
+Earlier this month, the tech firm revealed that hackers accessed the personal information of 29 million users, including birth dates, phone numbers and hometowns.
+And in March, the Cambridge Analytica scandal revealed that the data of up to 87 million Facebook users had been harvested by the UK-based digital consultancy.

-Messenger currently shows ads in a user's inbox, but the company is also testing ads for "Stories" that could be released next year.
+Messenger currently shows ads in a user's inbox, but the company is also testing ads for Stories, which could be released next year.

 Facebook revealed in May during its annual developer conference that it was redesigning the messaging app so it looked simpler and cleaner.
 The tech firm also started incorporating Snapchat-like filters into the app, allowing users to wear a digital mustache or bunny ears.